A 56 year old reader asks how to quickly get back into shape in time for a two-piece vacation:

 Now we’re off to locate our swimsuits for all those hikes we’ll do in Hawaii when we sneak ourselves along on your vacation.

-Take your own vacay twice a week when you subscribe to our blog.
-Enter your email in the right column and start reaching your active aging goals starting …. whenever you take our advice!
+Call to Action: Take your own vacay twice a week when you subscribe to our blog.
+Enter your email in the right column or above and start reaching your active aging goals starting …. whenever you take our advice!

 Basal metabolism: The minimal energy expended to maintain respiration, circulation, peristalsis, muscle tonus, body temperature, glandular activity, and the other vegetative functions of the body.